ahamlinman/importbounce/README.md

 cloudformation package` to upload the binary to S3, then use `aws cloudformation deploy` to create the stack.
 Before the stack can be fully deployed, you will need to go into the AWS Certificate Manager and follow the directions to validate the TLS certificate generated for your domain.
+You will also need to upload your TOML configuration as `importbounce.toml` to the S3 bucket created by CloudFormation (the filename can be changed with a stack parameter if desired).

-You can also run importbounce as a standard HTTP server by passing the `-http` flag with a listening address (e.g. `-http 0.0.0.0:8080`).
+Alternatively, you can run importbounce as a standard HTTP server by passing the `-http` flag with a listening address (e.g. `-http 0.0.0.0:8080`).

 ## Future Work